 From Okrugljak, take the well-marked trail up to Proscansko, the highest lake.

-Proscansko is large (68.2ha), deep (37.4m) and the highest (636.6m) of Plitvice's Upper lakes and the most remote as it's surrounded by dense forest.
+Proscansko is large (68.2ha), deep (37.4m) and the highest (636.6m) of Plitvice's Upper lakes.
+It's als the most remote as it's surrounded by dense forest.
 Follow the beautiful, tranquil hiking trail around the lake to Ciginovac, a much smaller lake which receives its water from Proscansko (as in the photo above).
 It covers 7.5 hectares and is a little over 11m deep.

 Continue down through a series of small shallow lakes--Batinovac, Great Lake, Small Lake, Vir or Small Burget.
 Okrugljak and Proscansko feed into these lakes which are ravishing in spring when the dams and barriers between them are sprinkled with hundreds of small waterfalls.